If you feel like you want to die, tell someone. If a life is in danger, it is an emergency.

 Be open about your thoughts of suicide.
 You can ask someone else to contact 999 for you.

 Even if you have not already taken steps to end your life it is still OK to ring 999.

 You could make your way to your local A&E department.
 If you are unsure where this is you can search online - Find your nearest A&E department

 Many people worry that that A&E is only for physical injuries.
 Most A&E departments will have mental health professionals working with them.
 They can see what support you need moving forward.
 They can help to keep you safe in the meantime.

-If you need some support right now, but don't want to go to A&E, here are some other options for you to consider:
+If you need some support right now, but do not want to go to A&E, here are some other options for you to consider:

 - Call Samaritans on Freephone 116 123.
-They're open 24 hours, 7 days a week and are there to listen
+They are open 24 hours, 7 days a week and are there to listen

 - Contact your GP for an emergency appointment or the primary care out of hours team